FrederikDG/FrederikDG.github.io/src/data/blog-posts/ovr-layer-chaos.md

 ---
-title: When OVR Takes Over Your Project - Layers, Tags, and Other Surprises
+title: When OVR Takes Over Your Project
 slug: ovr-layers-chaos
 publishDate: 03 August 2025
-description: How Meta's SDK quietly reorganizes your entire Unity project without asking
+description: How Meta's SDK quietly reorganizes your Unity project
 ---

-# When OVR Takes Over Your Project - Layers, Tags, and Other Surprises
+# Meta SDK Hostile Takeover

-So here's something nobody warns you about when you import Meta's XR SDK: it doesn't just add some prefabs and scripts.
-It basically moves into your Unity project and starts rearranging the furniture.
+nobody warns you about this when importing Meta's XR SDK: it doesn't just add prefabs and scripts. basically moves into your Unity project and starts rearranging furniture.

-## The Great Layer Shuffle
+## the layer shuffle

-I had a perfectly organized layer setup.
-UI on layer 5, interactive objects on layer 8, environment on layer 10.
-Simple, clean, worked great.
+had perfectly organized layer setup.
+UI on layer 5, interactive objects on layer 8, environment on layer 10. simple, clean, worked.

-Then I imported the Meta XR All-in-One SDK.
+then imported Meta XR SDK.

-Suddenly I have new layers I didn't create:
+suddenly have new layers i didn't create:
 - OVROverlay
 - OVRUnderlay
 - VirtualObjects
 - PhysicalObjects
-- Whatever else Meta decided I needed

-And my existing objects?
-Some of them got moved to different layers automatically.
-My UI elements that were on layer 5 are now on some Meta-specific UI layer.
-My interactive objects are scattered across three different layers based on whether Meta thinks they're "physical" or "virtual."
+my existing objects? some moved to different layers automatically.
+UI elements that were layer 5 now on some Meta-specific UI layer. interactive objects scattered across three layers based on whether Meta thinks they're "physical" or "virtual."

-## Tag Invasion
+## tag invasion

-Same thing happened with tags.
-I had maybe five custom tags for different object types.
-After the SDK import, my tag list looks like a Meta developer's todo list:
+same thing with tags. had maybe five custom tags for object types. after SDK import tag list looks like Meta developer's todo:

 - OVRTouchable
 - OVRGrabbable